-On average, many children ranging between two to about four years old tell their family members stories of past lifetime experiences, who they were by name and what they did by profession, where they lived, some even remember their deaths and circumstances surrounding it.
+On average, many children ranging between two to about four years old tell their family members stories of past life experiences, who they were by name and what they did by profession, where they lived, some even remember their deaths and circumstances surrounding it.

-Crazy you say, so out of the box it’s inconceivable?
+Crazy you say, so out of the box, it’s inconceivable?

-Not really, there are many things in this life we cannot explain, but one things for sure, we all base our lives upon a belief system, which becomes our reality, our why or driving force, it’s how we live our lives, for those who remember their past lives, they’ve found the key unlocking a real Pandora’s box, hidden in the attics of their super consciousness.
+Not really, there are many things in this life we cannot explain, but one thing is for sure, we all base our lives upon a belief system, which becomes our reality, our why or driving force, it’s how we live our lives, for those who remember their past lives, they’ve found the key unlocking a real Pandora’s box, hidden in the attics of their super consciousness.

-The one thing we learn as soon as we are able to comprehend is that the human body does not life forever, we have a journey here on earth as mortal beings that will end in the transformation process we call death or when our tasks are completed our lives as we know it, are over.
+The one thing we learn as soon as we are able to comprehend is that the human body does not live forever, we have a journey here on earth as mortal beings that will end in the transformation process we call death or when our tasks are completed our lives as we know it, are over.

 Young or old, it’s part of the growth and journey of the soul and there’s no way around it, we will all leave our bodies, our families, this place in time one day, young or old, yet, the mystical wonder of it all, is the possibility of returning to a new life with a growth of soul knowledge.

-For over fifty years, the doctors at the University of Virginia Division of Perceptual Studies, they have investigated over 2,600 cases in which young children reported memories of past lives.
+For over fifty years, the doctors at the University of Virginia Division of Perceptual Studies, have investigated over 2,600 cases in which young children reported memories of past lives.
 Parents frequently ask for advice on how to handle their children’s statements.

 The Division of Perceptual Studies (DOPS) is a research unit with the Department of Psychiatry and Neurobehavioral Sciences at the University of Virginia Health System.
-The research facility of the Division are known internationally for their expertise and research in the investigation of phenomena relevant to the nature of consciousness and it’s relationship to the physical world.
+The research facility of the Division are known internationally for their expertise and research in the investigation of phenomena relevant to the nature of consciousness and its relationship to the physical world.

 The research mission and focus at the (DOPS) is on the scientific, empirical investigation of phenomena that challenge currently accepted models of the nature of mind and consciousness and their interaction with the physical world. www.uvadops.org

 Despite widespread accounts and popular interest in these phenomena, there is a paucity of careful scientific research into their occurrences and processes.
-DOPS researchers are dedicated to the use of scientific methodology in their investigation of a range of such phenomena that so far defied adequate explanation.
+DOPS researchers are dedicated to the use of the scientific methodology in their investigation of a range of such phenomena that so far defied adequate explanation.
 In particular, the Division’s research has focused on the apparent persistence of perception and consciousness after the death of the physical body.